isomerpages/moe-taonan/_partners/服务供应商 School Service Providers/校车服务 School Bus Service.md

 determined at the time the school bus operator informs the Parents of the fixed pick up locations.</p>
 <p>Please refer <a href="https://file.go.gov.sg/termsandconditions2024.pdf" rel="noopener nofollow" target="_blank">here</a> for
-terms and conditions governing request for school bus services.</p>
-<p>Do note that by confirming the bus services with the school bus operator,
-you undertake to abide by these terms and conditions.</p>
+terms and conditions governing request for school bus services.
+Do note that by confirming the bus services with the school bus operator, you undertake to abide by these terms and conditions.</p>
 <p></p>